Key Issues

-- Ensuring all work performed in FTZs qualifies for USMCA
+- Ensure all work performed in FTZs qualifies for USMCA

-- Congressional participation in and oversight of tariff policy, including Sec.
+- Encourage congressional participation in and oversight of tariff policy, including Sec.
 232 and Sec.
 301

 Innovative trade processing solutions